icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-3.md

   /**
      @notice Handles the call message received from the source chain.
-     @dev Only calleable from the callSvc which is the xCall contract.
+     @dev Only calleable from the callSvc which is the ICON GMP (xCall) contract.
      @param _from The BTP address of the caller on the source chain
      @param _data The calldata delivered from the caller */